 It would be decades later before I would learn about the talented Chicago designer who created what he himself called his masterpiece or its connection to a Galveston artist who painted the stunning murals.
 For now, it was enough to let it wash over me like a gentle, incoming tide.

 In short order, a polite and neatly dressed waiter seated us at a table and presented the dinner menus, which featured an appetizing array of main courses fresh from the sea, as well as a list of fine wines and tropical adult beverages.
 I don’t remember what I ordered for dinner except that it was delicious.
 I do remember what I ordered to drink.
 It was mildly sweet, slightly fizzy, pink and perfect.
 Swept up as I was in the faraway ambiance, and being nineteen and legally entitled, on a whim I selected an intriguingly named drink called a Singapore Sling.
 I’d never heard of it, had certainly never sampled it, but the name caught my eye equally with my imagination.
 Singapore Sling, I mused.
 An exotic name befitting an exotic place.
 Turns out, it was velvety smooth, an elixir.
 In fact, I may have had two…

 * * * * *

 That one memorable evening at the beautiful Balinese Room was a singular experience in more ways than one.
 Not only was it unique and truly unforgettable, it was also my one and only visit to that legendary venue.
-Nevertheless, its impact has been large and long-lasting.
-The proof of that you are reading now.
+Nevertheless, its impact was large and long-lasting, the proof of which you are reading now.

 * * * * *